docwhat/screams-into-the-void/README.md

 # This is what it looked like when I wrote this.
 ❯ mise tasks
 Name            Description
-check           Lint and analyze the code clean           Clean all exported builds and other cruft deploy-web      Deploy the web version to docwhat.org/ export-all      Export all platforms to export/ export-linux    Export the Linux version to export/linux/ export-macos    Export the macOS version to export/macos/ export-web      Export the web version to export/web/ export-windows  Export the Windows version to export/windows/ format          Lint the code game            Run the game godot           Run the Godot editor gut             Run the GUT tests
+clean           Clean all exported builds and other cruft deploy-web      Deploy the web version to void.docwhat.org export-all      Export all platforms to export/ export-linux    Export the Linux version to export/linux/ export-macos    Export the macOS version to export/macos/ export-web      Export the web version to export/web/ export-windows  Export the Windows version to export/windows/ game            Run the game godot           Run the Godot editor post-push pre-commit report          Show the latest report test            Run the tests
 ```

 ## Copyright & License